markfink/markfink-site/_posts/2018-03-14-AWS-insfrastructure-as-code.md

 I really enjoyed the conference, the presentation and the Q&A session afterwards.

-The presentation gives a complete Infrastructure-As-Code example using the **fink tool** to deploy a simple microservice to AWS.
+The presentation walks you through a complete Infrastructure-As-Code example using the **fink tool** to deploy a simple microservice to AWS.
 Prerequisites and setups like AWS organizations and multi-account setup are explained.

 [![Mark Fink, Automated AWS Deployments, @AutomationGuild Conference 2018](https://img.youtube.com/vi/D-HbIV7WPxo/0.jpg)](https://www.youtube.com/watch?v=D-HbIV7WPxo)